 - Ask the following questions to assess current and future performance using your practice data: - o What is the current level of performance in the practice? - o If there is an opportunity to improve performance?
 If so, by how much?
 Express your goal or target as a number or percentage. - Is your target realistic?
-It is seldom possible to achieve 100% performance; most practice teams can achieve a 25 to 50% improvement in performance or reduce the gap between their current and desired performance by 25 to 50% with concerted effort. - o How long will it take to achieve this goal? - A CQI activity is simply a structured, focused and co-ordinated attempt to close the quality gap between your current, baseline performance and a desired outcome or level of performance in the future. - Practice teams that set SMART goals are more likely to be successful.
+It is seldom possible to achieve 100% performance; most practice teams can achieve a 25 to 50% improvement in performance or reduce the gap between their current and desired performance by 25 to 50% with concerted effort. - o How long will it take to achieve this goal? - A CQI activity is simply a structured, focused and coordinated attempt to close the quality gap between your current, baseline performance and a desired outcome or level of performance in the future. - Practice teams that set SMART goals are more likely to be successful.
 The acronym SMART describes some of the desired characteristics of a goal: specific, measurable, achievable, relevant and timed. - Two examples are provided to illustrate the difference between SMART and non-SMART goals.

-SMART goal example Practice A decides to decrease the number of health assessments not recorded from 344 (current performance) to 314 (goal) over a 12-week period.
-They calculate that they will need to achieve their goal.
-They will achieve this goal by completing 3 health assessments a week.
-This provides them with a small buffer of time.
-They also agree to review their progress every three weeks.
 Non-SMART goal example Practice B decides to increase number of health assessments completed.
 They agree that their GPs and practice nurse will identify patients during their routine work and see how they go in a few weeks.